0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/JavaScript & NodeJS.md

 >[!warning]
 >JavaScript uses a prototypal inheritance model, which is quite different from the class-based model used by many other languages.

+>[!tip] Breakpoint
+>If you insert `debugger;` anywhere in the JS code, the execution will pause when that instruction is reached.

+>[!tip] AWAE snippets
+>Advanced XSS snippets for AWAE available here: https://mlcsec.com/posts/js-awae-prep/

 # Interchangeable syntax

 ```jsx